 Development of the Professional Governance Act

-Following the release of the report and government’s commitment to move forward with recommendations on professional governance, the ministry worked extensively with the five regulatory bodies over 11 half-day sessions on the policy areas to be included in the proposed Act.
+Following the release of the report and government’s commitment to move forward with recommendations on professional governance, the ministry worked extensively with the five regulatory bodies over 11 half-day sessions on the policy areas to be included in the proposed PGA.
 Indigenous nations throughout the province were invited to provide input on professional governance.
 Key proposed elements were discussed at five face-to-face meetings and two online sessions, with eight nations participating.
-A two-day advisory roundtable workshop involving the regulatory bodies to be included in the Act (on day one), community groups, other professional associations, businesses, unions, environmental organizations, and an Indigenous organization allowed for these interested parties to provide input into the proposed legislative framework.
-The resultant Bill 49 – Professional Governance Act reflects the practical advice provided by regulatory bodies, Indigenous nations and interested parties.
+A two-day advisory roundtable workshop involving the regulatory bodies to be included in the PGA (on day one), community groups, other professional associations, businesses, unions, environmental organizations, and an Indigenous organization allowed for these interested parties to provide input into the legislative framework.
+The Professional Governance Act reflects the practical advice provided by regulatory bodies, Indigenous nations and interested parties.

 Government released the Regulations Intentions Paper Consequent to the Proposed Professional Governance Act on October 30, 2018 and received feedback until March 4, 2019.
 Following the release of the paper, the Professional Governance Act (PGA) received Royal Assent on November 17, 2018.

 The Regulations Intentions Paper Consequent to the Proposed Professional Governance Act describes the topics that government was seeking feedback on to help inform the development of future policy and regulations on three specific topics under the PGA.
 The intentions paper is organized into two parts.
 Part One of the paper describes the PGA, with the main purpose to explain how the governance of the five regulated professions in scope will change.
 Part Two of the paper describes the following topics for feedback: